Julissa Gomez: Injury and death

 In May 1988, several months before the Olympics, Gomez traveled with her coach to Tokyo, Japan, to compete in the World Sports Fair.
 During the all-around competition, Gomez qualified for the vault finals.
 However, observers had noticed her struggle with the apparatus over the months leading up to the competition, including her former coach Béla Károlyi, past and present teammates, and even her present coach Al Fong.
 Gomez' technique on the extremely difficult Yurchenko vault had been described as shaky at best, and Gomez was unable to perform the vault with any consistency during practices, sometimes missing her feet on the springboard.
 A teammate from Károlyi's, Chelle Stack, later stated, "You could tell it was not a safe vault for her to be doing.
 Someone along the way should have stopped her."
 However, Julissa's coaches insisted that she needed to continue training and competing the Yurchenko vault in order to achieve high scores.

 During warmups for the final, held on May 5, 1988, Gomez continued to practice the Yurchenko.
 As she raced toward the vault on one of her practice runs, her foot slipped off the springboard and she slammed headfirst into the vaulting horse at high speed.
 The resulting impact instantly paralyzed her from the neck down.
 A subsequent accident at a Japanese hospital, in which she became disconnected from her ventilator, resulted in severe brain damage and left her in a coma.
 Gomez's family cared for her for three years before she succumbed to an infection and died in August 1991 in Houston.

 Aftermath

 Gomez's accident stands as one of the most serious to occur in artistic gymnastics, and helped prompt changes in the sport.
-In 1989, the International Gymnastics Federation decided to increase vaulting safety by allowing U-shaped springboard mats, traditionally utilized in practice to give all gymnasts a greater margin of error in preflight, to be used during competitions.
-The mat is now mandatory: the 2006 Code of Points specifies that performing a Yurchenko-style vault without the safety mat results in an automatic score of zero.
+In 1989, the International Gymnastics Federation (FIG) decided to increase vaulting safety by allowing U-shaped springboard mats to be used during competitions, which gave the gymnasts a greater margin of error in preflight and were only allowed during practice until that point.
+The mat is now mandatory: the 2006 FIG Code of Points specifies that performing a Yurchenko-style vault without the safety mat results in an automatic score of zero.

-In 2001, the traditional horse was completely phased out and replaced by a larger, more stable vaulting table to provide gymnasts with additional safety.
+In 2001, the traditional vaulting horse was completely phased out and replaced by a larger, more stable vaulting table to provide gymnasts with additional safety.